 After adding up the various taxable elements of compensation, the employee is taxable on the net amount, which is defined as the total amount less the employee’s share of social security contributions.
 Please note that for Greek and expatriate employees registered on the Greek payroll, the Greek tax authorities should be provided with electronic information regarding the compensation data as well as the total taxes paid and withheld by the Greek employer as a result of the Greek employment.
-However, for Greek and expatriate employees who are not registered to the Greek payroll, the Greek tax authorities should be provided with a salary statement issued by their foreign employer reporting compensation received as well as taxes paid abroad.
+However, for Greek and expatriate employees who are not registered with the Greek payroll, the Greek tax authorities should be provided with a salary statement issued by their foreign employer reporting compensation received as well as taxes paid abroad.

 Typical elements of an expatriate’s compensation package that are non-taxable (tax-exempt) include the following:

 Are there any areas of income that are exempt from taxation in Greece?
 If so, please provide a general definition of these areas.

 The categories of income, which are exempt from tax, are the following:

 Are there any concessions made for expatriates in Greece?

 Expatriates who are non-Greek residents are only subject to tax on income from Greek sources.
 Non-residents could have dual contracts and not be subject to tax on income earned for services provided outside Greece.
 In practice, most foreign nationals who are on expatriate assignments in Greece are considered non-Greek residents (assuming they have kept their tax residency in the home location) and may exclude employment income from working outside Greece on condition that such employment income does not relate to services provided in Greece.

 Is salary earned from working abroad taxed in Greece?
 If so, how?

 Greek tax legislation does not provide any relief to Greek residents who earn a salary outside Greece, except for certain classes of Greek civil servants who are required to fill a vacancy abroad.